 Centaurea is a genus of about 500 species in the family Asteraceae, native to the Old World.

-These plants have erect and hairy stems, narrow, lance shaped leaves and flowers arranged in the flower heads on top of the flowering stem.
-The flowers contain disk florets, such as those in the yellow center of a daisy, and petal-like ray florets on the periphery of the flower head.
-Centaureas are rare in the wild, but are becoming increasingly popular in gardens.
+These plants have erect and hairy stems, narrow lance-shaped leaves, and flower heads on top of the flowering stem.
+The flowers contain disk florets such as those in the yellow center of a daisy, and petal-like ray florets on the periphery of the flower head.
+They can be found in the wild, but are also becoming increasingly popular in gardens all over the world.

 The name “Cornflower” is given because the plant often grows in cornfields.